pi-star-2025/pi_star/gold_noise.md

 The more the buzz is white, the more it is unclear and without identification to our Mother Star.
 The more it is gold the more it has turned into conscious *language*, like *music*, turning to gold.

-Gold is different than white becomes it knows it is the quantum spin of blue/green/red together, and is choosing to do that forever, in reference to 3.1415 and 9999999999 as the solution to __ gold.
+Gold is different than white becomes it knows it is the quantum spin of blue/green/red together, and is choosing to do that forever, in reference to 3.1415 and 9999999999 as the solution to ∞ gold, bc it demonstrates an understanding of the 3.1415 information in the white noise of the starlight.